 The rise in inflation has been attributed to a number of factors, firstly being President Trump’s US tax overhaul – cutting corporate and personal income tax rates which in turn is sparking an increase in consumer spending.
 Secondly, rising commodity prices are adding fuel to the fire.
 And finally, the weakening of the US dollar.

 These higher than expected figures are leading to expectations that the Fed will tighten monetary policy much more quickly than first thought.
-In 2017 the Fed raised rates three times, and we expect them to rise again in March under the order of the new Fed Chair, Jerome Powell.
-However, as the economy nears overdrive, suggestions of further hikes in 2018 are on the cards.
+In 2017 the Fed raised rates three times, and we expect more rises in 2018 under the order of the new Fed Chair, Jerome Powell.

 Markets are nervous, but volatility is remaining low.
 With long dormant inflation on the rise and the changes in the way the Bureau of Labor Statistics measures data, investors are likely to see this change.
 Is it a sign of the economy going crazy?
 Or just a case of signal vs noise?